Cryptology and Data Security Group

 3012 Bern, Switzerland

 I am a second-year PhD student at University of Bern.
-My research interests include distributed systems and blockchains, consensus protocols, and multiparty computation.
+My research interests include distributed systems and blockchains, consensus protocols, applied and threshold cryptography, and multiparty computation.

 Prior to joining UniBe, I graduated from the school of Electrical and Computer Engineering at National Technical University of Athens.
 I did my master thesis on network security with deep learning methods at Netmode Lab.